 Sometimes customers will click on the filters on the left-hand side of an Amazon search results page to narrow their search for the perfect item.

-Make sure to fill out all the relevant information to the filter fields.
+Make sure to fill out all the relevant information to the filter fields using e-commerce search filters.
 That way, when customers check boxes – for an egg cooker under $25, for example – your listing will rise to the top of their search results.

 6. Try to increase your product conversion rate